Jerryd Bayless: Boston Celtics (2014)

 On January 7, 2014, Bayless was traded to the Boston Celtics in a three-team trade that involved the Grizzlies and the Oklahoma City Thunder.

 Milwaukee Bucks (2014–2016)

 On July 31, 2014, Bayless signed with the Milwaukee Bucks.
 He had a solid first half of the 2014–15 season before his form dropped post All-Star break.
 During the season, Bayless was often relied upon to carry a significant load as he knew the system and head coach Jason Kidd's trust.
 This was especially true in the first week that followed the All-Star break, as newly acquired Michael Carter-Williams was still nursing a toe-injury.

 On December 28, 2015, Bayless returned to the Bucks' lineup after missing 11 games with a left ankle sprain and led Milwaukee with 19 points and seven assists off the bench in a loss to the Dallas Mavericks.
+In Game 4 of the 2015 playoffs, Bayless hit a buzzer beater layup to win the game for the Bucks.
 He later missed six games in early January with the same injury, and a further five games in late February with a left knee injury.